gulam101/Python-Tutorial-1/README.md

 - How to use the Python IDE
 - Better understanding single-line comments, multi-line comments and docstring

-Since I am new to Python ever small and unique feature of Python I need to know.
-So I learnt how to write a comment.
-This will come in handy and I also improved my knowledge on the Python IDE.

 ### Improvements: ###

 None